Perelle Butchery: Meet the producer

-Tony’s family had been in the butchery industry for years when the islander was growing up.
-Then when Tony turned 16 he, himself trained as a butcher.
+Tony’s family had been in the butchery industry for years when he was growing up.
+Then when Tony turned 16 he trained as a butcher too.
 He worked for his family until his wife and himself founded Perelle Butchery in 2011.

 He said: ‘I had always been interested in the profession and all my family had been either a butcher or a farmer.